-Trump says coronavirus response is working, taps Pence as czar
+Trump says coronavirus response is working, taps Pence to lead fight

 He said eight of them have returned home, one is quite ill and in the hospital, one is about to be released from the hospital and five have fully recovered.

+“We do expect more cases, and this is a good time to prepare,” said Anne Schuchat, a principal deputy director at the Centers for Disease Control and Prevention.

+She urged Americans to cover their mouths while coughing and wash their hands regularly while thinking about what they’d need to do at work or school to deal with transmission.

-Mr. Trump also said the situation is nowhere nearly as bad as influenza, which kills tens of thousands in the U.S. per year.
+Mr. Trump said the situation is nowhere nearly as bad as influenza, which kills tens of thousands in the U.S. per year.

 The president, who faces reelection in November, is trying to confront the risk decisively and defuse Wall Street panic or criticism from the media and his 2020 Democratic rivals.
 The president rarely uses the White House briefing room but gathered with his team of disease fighters and Mr. Pence